Composition Program Policies

 Tardy policy.
 See individual instructors' syllabi for details.

 Late work policy.
 See individual instructors' syllabi for details.

 Revision policy.
 See individual instructors' syllabi for details.

-A student who submits as his or her own work a paper (i.e. a thesis, draft, completed essay, examination, quiz, or any other written work), which is taken in whole or part from another person’s writing without proper acknowledgement (that is, the use of quotation marks and documentation for directly quoted work or some sort of specific citation for paraphrased material), is guilty of plagiarism.
-A student who submits a plagiarized paper or who allows another person to copy his or her work is subject to any one, or all, of the following actions:
+Academic Integrity policy.
+Academic integrity means honest and responsible scholarship.
+It is the foundation to your success in this course and at Emporia State University.
+A student who submits any written work as his or her own, which is taken in whole or part from another person’s writing without proper acknowledgement and documentation, is guilty of plagiarism.
+This includes improper documentation, attribution, or citation (i.e., direct quotes and paraphrases).
+A student who submits a plagiarized paper, or who allows another person to copy his or her work with the intent to deceive, is subject to any one, or all, of the following actions:

-- Receiving a 0 grade for the paper;
+- Receiving a 0 grade for the assignment;

 - Receiving an F grade for the course;

 - Being reported to the university for possible disciplinary action.

 The Director of Composition and Department Chair shall be notified of all such infractions in composition courses before any of the above actions are taken.
 Please refer to the University Policy Manual, section 3D.0801, “Academic Dishonesty Policy”:

 The faculty member in whose course or under whose tutelage an act of academic dishonesty occurs has the option of failing the student for the academic hours in question, or for any components or requirements for that course.
 If the student fails the course as a result of academic dishonesty, a course grade of XF may be assigned by the instructor of record to the student’s transcript. […] Departments, schools, and colleges may have provisions for more severe penalties.
 Emporia State University may impose penalties for academic dishonesty up to and including expulsion from the student’s major or from the University.
 In addition, acts of academic dishonesty shall be grounds to deny admission to a department or program.